 Dikteon cave is one of the most important and famous caves of Crete.
 According to legend, the cave was the birthplace of Zeus.
 It is an awe-inspiring environment full of primeval geological formations, myths, and traces of the human past.

 The Dikteon Cave consists of five chambers, large and small.
 Its most impressive feature is the lake at the lowest point, surrounded by massive stalactites and stalagmites.
 If you’re interested in learning all the stories and myths lying under the cave, check out this unique audio for your smartphone here and explore it like a pro!

 Spinalonga is a small island at East Crete.
 It is known as the Leper Island, as it was the place where lepers from Crete and the rest of Greece were quarantined until 1957.

-Originally, Spinalonga was not a seperate island – it was part of Crete but during the Venetian occupation the island was carved out of the coast for defense purposes and a fort was built there.
+Originally, Spinalonga was not a separate island – it was part of Crete but during the Venetian occupation the island was carved out of the coast for defense purposes and a fort was built there.
 There are boats from Agios Nikolaos, Elounda and Plaka that depart daily for Spinalonga.

 Gavdos is a very small island, where, according to legend, the shipwrecked Odysseus was captured prisoner by the nymph Calypso.
 It is a very small island, considered to be the southernmost point of Europe, with many emerald sandy beaches, dense piney, juniper woods, and rugged seascapes.
 It counts just a few permanent residents and its infrastructure is, as you might expect, very basic.